syncfusion-content/blazor-docs/blazor/split-button/how-to/create-right-to-left-splitbutton.md

+---
+layout: post
+title: How to Create Right To Left Splitbutton in Blazor Split Button Component | Syncfusion
+description: Checkout and learn about Create Right To Left Splitbutton in Blazor Split Button component of Syncfusion, and more details.
+platform: Blazor
+control: Split Button
+documentation: ug
+---

 # Create right-to-left Split Button

 Split Button component has RTL support.
 This can be achieved by setting [`EnableRtl`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SplitButtons.SfSplitButton.html#Syncfusion_Blazor_SplitButtons_SfSplitButton_EnableRtl) as `true`.